microsoft/ComplianceUtility/Manuals/3.1.3/Manual-Win.md

 Get-Help UnifiedLabelingSupportTool -Detailed
 ```

-To see the help for a single command line parameter, for example for "-CompressLogs", run the following command:
+To see the help for a single command line parameter, for example for `-CompressLogs`, run the following command:

 ```
 Get-Help UnifiedLabelingSupportTool -Parameter CompressLogs